csebooks/relational-databases/content.en/intermediate-sql/integrity-constraints/index.md

 ---
-title: 4.4 Integrity Constraints
+title: 'Integrity Constraints'
-weight: 29
+weight: 4
 ---

-4.4 Integrity Constraints## 4.4 Integrity Constraints
+# Integrity Constraints

 Integrity constraints ensure that changes made to the database by authorized users do not result in a loss of data consistency.
 Thus, integrity constraints guard against accidental damage to the database.